VolkanSah/aicc-comments-reply-plugin/README.md

-# Comments Reply with ChatGPT(OpenAi) 1.0.0 - WordPress Plugin (Davinci-3)
+# Comments Reply with GPT(OpenAi) 1.0.0 - WordPress Plugin (Davinci-3)
 ###### WordPress Plugins by Volkan Sah - Simple codings (Testet 20.06.2023: works fine!)
 ![Screenshot](screenshot.png)
 ## Description

-Comments Reply with ChatGPT(OpenAi) is a plugin that uses OpenAI's GPT to automatically reply to comments on your WordPress website.
+Comments Reply with GPT(OpenAi) is a plugin that uses OpenAI's GPT to automatically reply to comments on your WordPress website.
 The plugin adds a "Reply with WPWM OpenAI" button to the comment line actions, which when clicked, sends the comment text to OpenAI's ChatGPT API and returns a suggested response.

 ## Table of Contents